 Still, given how far the put spread is from the stock price, how cheap it is, and how long we have until expiration, I would not be shocked if this was bearish bet on SBUX.
 The company has been struggling lately, as you can see form the chart.

 If you’re long SBUX shares and you want to hedge, I’d recommend higher strikes.
-If you’re betting on a bearish move and want to buy about a year’s worth of time on the strategy, this trade is not a bad way to do so.Are you looking for triple digit winners in your options trade?
+If you’re betting on a bearish move and want to buy about a year’s worth of time on the strategy, this trade is not a bad way to do so.Are you getting triple digit winners in your options trading?
+Want some?

 If you're struggling to make options trading work for you and need some big time help in a hurry then check out my new options trading manual.
 It's free for a limited time.
 Click here.